-In our current research, we have highlighted two important studies related to healthcare management in Hungary.
-One of these was The Hospital Survey on Patient Safety Culture (HSOPSC), a rigorously designed tool for measuring patient safety culture.
-In this survey 371, healthcare workers from six Hungarian hospitals participated (including nurses, physicians, and other healthcare staff).
-The most important findings were, that the healthcare staff works in the "crisis mode," trying to accomplish too much and too quickly, and that the "blame culture" does not facilitate patient safety improvements in Hungary (Granel, et al., 2019).
+In the current research, two important studies related to healthcare management in Hungary have been highlighted.
+One of these was The Hospital Survey on Patient Safety Culture (HSOPSC), a rigorously designed tool that measures inpatient safety culture.
+In this survey, 371 healthcare workers from six Hungarian hospitals participated (including nurses, physicians, and other healthcare staff).
+The most important findings revealed that the healthcare staff works in the "crisis mode," while trying to accomplish too much and too quickly.
+The "blame culture" does not also facilitate patient safety improvements in Hungary (Granel et al., 2019).

-Another important research was an international study on obstacles to compassion-giving among nursing and midwifery managers, conducted in

-2020.
-This was a cross-sectional, exploratory, international online survey involving 1 217 participants from 17 countries.
-Managers' responses to open-ended questions related to barriers to providing compassion were entered and thematically analyzed.
-The conclusion was, that the obstacles to compassion-giving among managers vary across countries and the understanding of the variations across countries and cultures is of crucial importance.
-Regarding Hungary, it should be highlighted, that the fear of losing authority by giving compassion appears to drive some managers towards emphasizing rules, tasks, and results.
-Also, stress and burnout were outlined as barriers to compassion (Papadopoulos, et al., 2020).
+Another important research was an international study on obstacles to compassion-giving among nursing and midwifery managers, which was conducted in 2020.
+This was a cross-sectional, exploratory, international online survey involving 1,217 participants from 17 countries.
+Managers' responses on open-ended questions related to barriers for providing compassion were entered and thematically analysed.
+The conclusion showed that the obstacles to compassion-giving among managers vary across countries and the understanding of the variations across countries and cultures is of crucial importance.
+Regarding Hungary, it should be highlighted that the fear of losing authority by giving compassion appears to drive some managers towards emphasizing rules, tasks, and results.
+Also, stress and burnout were outlined as barriers to compassion (Papadopoulos et al., 2020).

-In order to simply investigate the current situation on development of the healthcare management and leadership in Hungary and Serbia, we have completed a search of internet sources on healthcare management/leadership-related materials.
-This search was done in Google Browser and on the Pubmed.gov database, for relevant topics and keywords (Table1).
-Based on the search results provided in the table below, it is obvious, that there are not so high numbers of documents related to healthcare management in the Hungarian and Serbian languages, especially in the group of scientific publications (PubMed.gov results).
-It is even more apparent if we compare these numbers to the numbers of publications in the English language.
-This fact may suggest two things, that healthcare management is still at a low level of development in these countries and/or that, when they talk and do research about it, they do it rather in the English language, still referring to healthcare management as an international or foreign phenomenon and not as something they can identify themselves with.
+In order to simply investigate the current situation on the development of healthcare management and leadership in Hungary and Serbia, a search of internet sources on healthcare management/leadership related materials have been completed.
+This search was done in Google Browser and on Pubmed.gov database for relevant topics and keywords (Table 1).
+Based on the search results provided in the table below, it is obvious that the numbers of the documents related to healthcare management in Hungarian and Serbian language are not high, especially in the group of the scientific publications (PubMed.gov results).
+It is even more apparent if these numbers are compared to the numbers of the publications in English language.
+This fact may suggest two things: healthcare management is still on low level of development in these countries and/or when they talk and do research about it, they do it rather in English language.
+This means that they still refer to healthcare management as an international or foreign phenomenon and not as something that can be identified with.